 You have osteoporosis or maybe you recently experienced a fracture.
 Now your physician wants you to take an osteoporosis medication but you are concerned with the side effects.
 You know exercise plays an important role in preventing falls and improving bone health but do not know what exercises you should do and which movements you should avoid.
 You should consider taking my free email course, Exercise Recommendations for Osteoporosis.

 My name is Margaret Martin and I am a Physical Therapist with over 30 years of experience treating clients just like you.

-Take my free seven day email course, Exercise for Osteoporosis, and learn how a safe exercise program can lead to better bones.
+Take my free seven day email course, Exercise Recommendations for Osteoporosis, and learn how a safe exercise program can lead to better bones.

 Each day (for the next seven days) you will receive an email that includes a short video presentation on a topic related to improving the health of your bones through safe and effective exercise.

 To start your free course, just provide your email address below and click the Submit button.
 Your first lesson will appear in your email inbox tomorrow.

 When you sign up for my free course, you will also receive regular email newsletters (every two weeks) from me.
 My emails are informative blog articles on bone health.

 You can unsubscribe from my email list at any time.
 I do not SPAM and I will not share your information with any third party.

 What Will You Learn: Exercise Recommendations for Osteoporosis